-Given that an important goal of the AIM CoBRE is to enhance the odds of investigators obtaining NIH funding for their project(s), NIH review criteria and procedures will be used.
+Given that an important goal of the AIM CoBRE to enhance the odds of investigators obtaining NIH funding for their project(s), NIH review criteria and procedures will be used.
 Each proposal will be scored according to the five NIH criteria: Significance, Investigator, Innovation, Approach and Environment.
 For information on these criteria and procedures see NIH notices NOT-OD-09-024 and NOT-OD-09-025.

-It is anticipated that at least two reviewers who will be selected to avoid conflict of interest will review each proposal.
+It is anticipated that at least two reviewers who will be selected to avoid conflict of interest, will review each proposal.

-Final decisions regarding awards will be made by AIM CoBRE Executive Committees and the AIM CoBRE PI (Vojo Deretic, PhD) based on the reviews provided with the approval of its Steering Committee and External Advisory Committee.
-Representatives of NIH/NIGMS must also approve all pilot award proposals prior to funding and commencement.
+Final decisions regarding awards will be made by AIM CoBRE Executive Committee and the AIM CoBRE PI (Vojo Deretic, Ph.D.) based on reviews provided in consultation with its Steering Committee and External Advisory Committee.